 If you experience a drop in income and have debt, proactively contact your creditors.
 Ask about the process for assistance if needed.
 Most lenders have enhanced their service due to COVID-19 related hardships.

 If you fear you might lose your job due to the recession, your first goal should be to stockpile cash.
 This may mean stopping accelerated debt payments and focusing on saving money in an emergency fund to survive.

 In this case, triaging means prioritizing your resources for the best use.
 If your money cannot cover all your bills, prioritize your spending to cover your basic needs, and determine what is less of a priority.

 Proactively contact any organization you cannot pay and make arrangements.
-It’s better to pay part of your bill than paying nothing.
+It’s better to pay part of your bill than to pay nothing.